Cherrybook.

 Regulatory context

 This disclosure is required by the Federal Trade Commission’s Endorsement Guides.
 Any material connection between Cherrybook and a roaster — including an affiliate commission — must be disclosed “clearly and conspicuously” on any page where we recommend or link to that roaster’s product.
-The per-coffee disclosure on every product page, and this dedicated page, are how we meet that bar.
+The “affiliate link” note beside the Buy button on every affiliate-routed coffee page, the site-footer notice, and this dedicated page are how we meet that bar.

 Questions